PippiaEleonora/SapoForNN/README.md

 Check that your ERAN folder has both the ELINA folder and the "data" folder inside.
 You need to define the ERAN path.

-Open the \_\_main\_\_.py that you find inside 'SapoForNN/ERAN/tf_verify'.
-Define the variable 'Eranfolder', at line 4, with your already installed ERAN (where you have ELINA, deepG etc.)
+Open 'eranpath.txt' that you find inside 'SapoForNN/ERAN/tf_verify'.
+Define the path of your already installed ERAN (where you have ELINA, deepG etc.)

 To compile the Sapo project: